andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 Obviously you can declare several configurations, but you need to separe the configurations using quotes.
 Please see this image:

 ![several styles using quotes](images/several-style-configurations.png)

+If you wanna to declare several style configurations you can use StyleSheet.create.